Godfrey Mwakikagile: Education and early employment

 Godfrey Mwakikagile attended Kyimbila Primary School - founded by British feminist educator Mary Hancock and transformed into a co-educational institution - near the town of Tukuyu in the late 1950s.
-Mary Hancock was also the founder of Loleza Girls' School in the town of Mbeya which had its origin in Kyimbila Girls' School.
+He also attended Mpuguso Middle School in Rungwe District, Mbeya Region, in the Southern Highlands Province.
+The headmaster of Mpuguso Middle School, Moses Mwakibete, was his math teacher in Standard Five in 1961.
+Mwakibete later became a judge at the High Court of Tanzania appointed by President Nyerere.

-Mwakikagile also attended Mpuguso Middle School in Rungwe District, Mbeya Region, in the Southern Highlands Province.
-The headmaster of Mpuguso Middle School, Moses Mwakibete, was his math teacher in Standard Five in 1961 who later became a judge at the High Court of Tanzania appointed by President Nyerere.
-And one of his American Peace Corps teachers at Mpuguso Middle School in Standard Eight in 1964 was Leonard Levitt who became a prominent journalist and renowned author.
+One of his American Peace Corps teachers at Mpuguso Middle School in Standard Eight in 1964 was Leonard Levitt who became a prominent journalist and renowned author.
 He wrote, among other works, An African Season, the first book ever written by a member of the Peace Corps, and Conviction: Solving the Moxley Murder, about a homicide which received extensive media coverage because it involved a member of the Kennedy family.

 Mwakikagile also attended Songea Secondary School from 1965 to 1968 in Ruvuma Region which was once a part of the Southern Province.
 His current affairs teacher at Songea Secondary School, Julius Mwasanyagi, was one of the early members and leaders of TANU (Tanganyika African National Union) who played a major role in the struggle for independence and worked closely with Nyerere.
 He was one of the major participants at the Tabora Conference of 1958 when the role of TANU was debated on how the party would carry on the independence struggle as a nationalist movement without compromising the interests of the black African majority.

-He fell out of favour with Nyerere in the mid-1960s and spent the rest of his life in relative obscurity as a secondary school teacher, almost forgotten as one of the earliest and prominent nationalists who, together with Nyerere, Oscar Kambona, Abdullah Kassim Hanga and Bibi Titi Mohammed, was one of the first proponents and supporters of the unification of Tanganyika and Zanzibar, even before the Zanzibar Revolution, which led to the creation of Tanzania as a union of two independent countries.
+He fell out of favour with Nyerere in the mid-1960s and spent the rest of his life in relative obscurity as a secondary school teacher, almost forgotten as one of the earliest and most prominent nationalists who, together with Nyerere, Oscar Kambona, Abdullah Kassim Hanga and Bibi Titi Mohammed, was one of the first proponents and supporters of the unification of Tanganyika and Zanzibar, even before the Zanzibar Revolution, which led to the creation of Tanzania as a union of two independent countries.

 A native of Iringa District in the Southern Highlands Province, Mwasanyagi was one of the most vocal nationalists of his time who also, in the 1950s, wrote and sent petitions to the United Nations opposing the government's land policy which involved land grabs and other colonial injustices during British rule which affected the well-being of the indigenous people.
 He stated in one of his petitions to the United Nations that one day the people, subjected to land dispossession, will find out that their fertile land was declared White Highlands for white settlers as happened in neighbouring Kenya where the Kikuyu lost their land in the Central Highlands to the British settlers, triggering the Mau Mau rebellion - war of independence.
+A graduate of Makerere University he was classmate of Nyerere at Makerere.